Installing Solar Panels on Boats

 After a recent 5-day cruise aboard our trawler where we had to continually power up the generator to supply electricity to the 115 volt ac freezer to maintain temperatures, I began to consider alternatives.
 We put over 90 hours on the boat generator in just 5 days; time for another oil change!
 I installed an inverter shortly afterwards and that improved the run time for the generator significantly, but there was still work to be done.
 I still needed to keep the batteries charged to operate the inverter.
 Then it occurred to me, why not explore installing solar panels on boats.

-You can find many retail suppliers online that will sell you a solar panel but nowhere could I find a detailed description of how to determine what to buy and how to install it; much less aboard a yacht.
+You can find many retail suppliers online that will sell you solar panels but nowhere could I find a detailed description of how to determine what to buy and how to install it; much less aboard a yacht.
 So this article was born as I made my way through the process; thus is a truly a learn-as-you-go article.

 Solar panels are able to take in energy from the sun through an array of solar cells on their surface.
 Much like how a plant is able to soak up energy from the sun for photosynthesis, solar cells perform in a comparable manner.
 As the sun’s rays hit the solar cells on a photovoltaic panel, the power is transferred to a silicon semiconductor.
 The power is then changed into (dc) direct current electricity and then passed through connecting wires to finally enter a storage battery.